AAP party of liars, its 'Kejriwal model' a failure: Union minister Anurag Thakur | Politics

 But the organisation would discuss such issues and they would be resolved, he said, referring to opposition leaders joining its ranks ahead of the polls.

-Thakur said the state government has been working to contain the drug mafia and protect young people.

-The minister talked to reporters on the sidelines of an event in Hamirpur's Bumbloo village.
+The BJP leader accused the Congress of raising “baseless issues” and called the opposition party was a divided house.

+He claimed that half a dozen of its senior leaders were vying for the chief minister’s post and the party would do badly in the coming state elections.

-The state had begun celebrating the 75 years of its formation.
-The Commissioner's province of Himachal Pradesh came into being on April 15, 1948.
+The state has begun celebrating the 75 years of its formation.
+The Commissioner’s Province of Himachal Pradesh came into being on April 15, 1948.
 It became a state in 1971.

+Thakur said it is necessary for the youth today to know about the heroes who contributed to the country’s freedom struggle.

+He said the state is known as Dev Bhumi and Veer Bhumi, and mentioned soldiers from the state who have won the country’s top awards for gallantry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)